www.vatican.va

 Card.
 TSARAHAZANA Desire

-Cardinal Désiré Tsarahazana, Archbishop of Toamasina (Madagascar), was born in Amboangibe on 13 June 1954 and was ordained a priest on 28 September 1986.
+Cardinal Désiré Tsarahazana, Archbishop of Toamasina (Madagascar), was born in Amboangibe on 13 June 1954 and ordained a priest on 28 September 1986.

-From 2006 to 2012 he was vice president of the C.E.M. and, since 2012, president, confirmed in 2015.
+He was Vice President of the C.E.M. from 2006 to 2012 and president since 2012, confirmed in 2015.

-On 14 July 2018, the Holy Father Francis appointed him President Delegate of the XV Ordinary General Assembly on Young People, the Faith and Vocational Discernment (October 2018).
+On 14 July 2018 the Holy Father Francis appointed him President-delegate of the XV Ordinary General Assembly on Young People, the Faith and Vocational Discernment (October 2018).

 Member of: